franck-paul/neodark/README.md

 Style generation
 ----------------

-in main theme folder, do :
+in main theme folder, do:

     compass watch